-4 What key issues should a party consider before bringing a claim?
+What key issues should a party consider before bringing a claim?

-Considering the structure of the judiciary in Mexico, there are three key issues that the plaintiff must consider prior to filing the claim: (1) the legal venue (civil or commercial); (2) the court before which the claim will be filed; and (3) the statute of limitations.
+Considering the structure of the judiciary in Mexico, the plaintiff must consider three key issues before filing the claim, which are:

+· the legal venue (civil or commercial);

+Lexology GTDT - Complex Commercial Litigation

+- · the court before which the claim will be filed; and - · the statute of limitations.

-We emphasise these three points because, if there is an error regarding any of them, it could delay the action or even cause it to be dismissed, resulting in the loss of the right being asserted.
+We emphasise these three points because if there is an error regarding any of them, it could delay the action or even cause it to be dismissed, resulting in the loss of the right being asserted.